All Episodes

 It doesn't talk about all the jobs being created.

-It just says Bush is going to go out and tout the economy, as though it may not be true, but Bush is going to go say it.
+It just says Bush is going to go out and tout the economy as though it may not be true, but Bush is going to go say it.

-Well, it's if if this were the economy of the 90s and where Clinton were president, Clinton wouldn't have to go out there because Bill Schneider and everybody else in cable news would be doing seminars all day long on how great the economy is and how it was all due to Bill Clinton and his great policies.
+Well, if this were the economy of the 90s and where Clinton were president, Clinton wouldn't have to go out there because Bill Schneider and everybody else in cable news would be doing seminars all day long on how great the economy is and how it was all due to Bill Clinton and his great policies.

 And of course, they have to do this.